Nevado Sajama: Human interactions

-A number of oral traditions record beliefs involving Sajama.
+Sajama is a sacred mountain for the regional communities, and a number of oral traditions record beliefs involving Sajama.
 In one myth, Sajama is the head of the Mururata mountain after the latter was decapitated by Illimani mountain, both in the Eastern Cordillera.
 Other mythologies assert that the Nevados de Payachata (Pomerape and Parinacota) are the children of Sajama and Anallaxchi.
 In another local belief, Tacora and Sajama were two mountains in competition for two women (the Nevados de Payachata).
 Depending on the specific myth either the two women drove Tacora off and removed the top of the mountain, or Sajama did and injured Tacora; Tacora subsequently fled, shedding blood and a piece of its heart.

+There are a number of archaeological sites on the mountain, including chullpa burials and pukara fortifications, distributed over various altitudes and connected through paths.
+About 40 such sites have been found, most of them at low elevations on the western and northern foot of Sajama.
+Some of these sites have yielded ceramics.
+The archaeological sites demonstrate a direct link between the mountain and their builders and with the resolution of local conflicts.

 During the second undisputed ascent on the mountain in 1946, one mountaineer disappeared and his body was never found.
 In August 2001, two teams of Sajama villagers and Bolivian mountain guides played a football match on top of Mount Sajama in an effort to show that altitude itself is not a limitation to physical strain.
 In 2015, a challenge to hold a political debate on the summit of Sajama was made by a candidate to an election.
 The 50-boliviano Bolivian banknote launched in October 2018 shows Sajama on its reverse.